aparna-1407/cs6474_project/index.md

 ### Our Project in Context

-* <p> Previous Work in the field of Subject Guided Image Generation used only text prompts or reference image inputs, they did not utilize both modalities. </p>
+* Previous Work in the field of Subject Guided Image Generation used only text prompts or reference image inputs, they did not utilize both modalities.
-* <p> Existing methods gave text inputs to guide SD models to generate an image matching up to the prompt given, for which they finetuned the CLIP Encoder for the model to better understand the text inputs and what parts of the image should be editted. </p>
+  * Existing methods gave text inputs to guide SD models to generate an image matching up to the prompt given, for which they finetuned the CLIP Encoder for the model to better understand the text inputs and what parts of the image should be editted.
-* <p> Methods that provided image as the input used ControlNet along with SD to trasfer the pose.
-But preserving the appearance and enhancing generalizability of these models is still an area of research.</p>
+  * Methods that provided image as the input used ControlNet along with SD to trasfer the pose.
+But preserving the appearance and enhancing generalizability of these models is still an area of research.
-* <p> Our project attempts to combine the visual and language modalities.</p>
+* Our project attempts to combine the visual and language modalities.</p>
-* <p> The user can provide an image A as input, which is the image to be modified, and an image B which contains the pose that A should be modified to replicate.</p>
+  * The user can provide an image A as input, which is the image to be modified, and an image B which contains the pose that A should be modified to replicate.
-* <p>The user can also provide a text prompt on how to edit the original image A, such as adding accessories, changing attributes of appearance, or style of the image.</p>
+  * The user can also provide a text prompt on how to edit the original image A, such as adding accessories, changing attributes of appearance, or style of the image.
-* <p>Subject Guided Image Generation and Editting, achieved by our project, has not be addressed by existing works, and we have managed to address this gap through our project.</p>
+  * Subject Guided Image Generation and Editting, achieved by our project, has not be addressed by existing works, and we have managed to address this gap through our project.

 ## Approach